UPDATED: AUGUST 07, 2023 | 1 MIN READ

 Do other moving violations affect my insurance?

 Any minor or major moving violations that end up on your driving history increase your car insurance rates.
 Points typically aren’t factored into your car insurance rates, but the number of points accumulated impacts your rates.

 These are some common traffic violations that impact your rates:

 - Texting and driving: Some states have banned insurance companies from considering texting violations for setting rates.
-But in the states that have not banned it, insurers might treat it as a minor moving violation.
+But insurers might treat it as a minor moving violation in the states that have not banned it.

 - Red-light tickets: if you get a red-light ticket in the mail, you might see higher insurance rates.
 It all depends on how your state treats those types of violations.

 How can I bring my rates back down?